guard/guard-jasmine/README.md

 * Continuous testing based on file modifications by [Guard][], manifold configurable rules with RegEx and Ruby.

-* Fast headless testing in [PhantomJS][], a full featured WebKit browser with native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.
+* Fast headless testing on [PhantomJS][], a full featured WebKit browser with native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.

 * With Rails 3.1 you can write your [Jasmine][] specs in [CoffeeScript][] also, fully integrated into the